replicon/pgreplicaproxy/README.md

 * When a backend server changes state (master -> replica, replica -> master, etc.) it should close the current network connections to that server so that they're not mistakenly running against the wrong server type. (issue #3)

+* Lack of testing under high load and concurrency situations.

 Installing
 ----------